Louis Carné (de)

 Louis de Carné (16 March 1842, Quimper, France — 28 Nov 1870, Plomelin, France) was a French diplomat and explorer who took part in the Mission d’exploration du Mékong in 1865 – 6.

 In 1863, de Carné joined the Commercial Section of the French Foreign Ministry.
-According to his father, also Louis de Carné (18041874), he became interested in Indochina when Admiral de La Grandière — brother-in-law of de Carné pere, who was an influent politician and member of the Academie francaise — visited the family during a leave in France in April 1865.
+According to his father, also Louis-Marie de Carné (18041876), he became interested in Indochina when Admiral Pierre-Paul de La Grandière — his uncle, a brother-in law of Carné pere, himself an influent politician and member of the Academie francaise — visited the family during a leave in France in April 1865.
 A few months later, he sailed to Saigon, with a stopover in Suez to visit his elder brother, who was working on the Suez Canal site with Ferdinand de Lesseps.